Confessions of an autism mom.

 When my child makes a gain of any sort, big or small, it’s an amazing feeling.
 I feel tremendous pride, it’s quite rewarding.
 My child becomes excited and overjoyed by the smallest of things.
-He takes so much pleasure out things I would never, ever appreciate and for this I am grateful.
+He takes so much pleasure out of things I would never, ever give a second look, and for this I am grateful.
 He has opened my eyes to another world.

-I’ve become much more compassionate and understanding of those with differences.
-Before autism entered my life, I would have averted my eyes and feel tremendous discomfort around someone with a disability.
+I’ve become much more compassionate and understanding towards those with differences.
+Before autism entered my life, I would have averted my eyes and feel significant discomfort around someone with a disability.
 Now, nothing scares me.
 I do my best to treat all individuals with disabilities with the respect they deserve.